When contemplating a bespoke Shaker kitchen it’s worthwhile first looking into the origins of the term ‘Shaker’ and what is a Shaker kitchen.

 Glass splashbacks with a tasteful sparkle add a bit of subtle bling.

-Dovetailed drawers or metal-sided drawers and pull-out storage units give customers more scope and choice to create the kitchen of their dreams.
+Dovetailed drawers or metal-sided drawers and pull-out storage units give customers more scope and choice to create the shaker kitchen of their dreams.

-Whether a customer desires the ‘real-deal’ in-frame Shaker or one with ‘plant-on’ doors a kitchen manufacturer rather than just a supplier can easily accommodate the requirements of the customer and meet the demands of budget constraint.
+Whether a customer desires the ‘real-deal’ in-frame Shaker kitchen or one with ‘plant-on’ doors a kitchen manufacturer rather than just a supplier can easily accommodate the requirements of the customer and meet the demands of budget constraint.